-A student may attempt to improve a grade in any course by enrolling in and completing the course again, following the procedures and requirements for taking electives.
+A student may attempt to improve a grade in any course by enrolling in and completing the course again.
 All grades will remain on the student's transcript, and the grade for the last enrollment in the course will be used in determining GPA.
 The grade in the course being repeated will also contain a notation RP (Repeated) on the transcript.
-Although a required course may be repeated to improve cumulative GPA, the grade in the course being repeated will contain a notation RPD (Repeat of Course in Earned Degree Program).
 Repeated courses must be done at FHSU and are the financial responsibility of the students and his/her parents/guardians.

-When continuing education after leaving KAMS/AMS, students and parents/guardians must realize that some institutions allow for grade duplication, but many do not.
-If students are applying to a school that does not allow duplicate grades, their GPA calculation may be lower calculation than the GPA calculated by KAMS/AMS and FHSU.
+When continuing education after leaving KAMS/AMS, students and parents/guardians must realize that some institutions allow for grade duplication, but others do not.
+If students are applying to a school that does not allow duplicate grades, their GPA calculation may be a lower calculation than the GPA calculated by KAMS/AMS and FHSU.